alishafique3/ML_and_DL_Made_Easy/Deep_Learning/PyTorch Training Optimizations using Memory Analysis/Readme.md

     loss.backward()
     optimizer.step()
 ```
-The impact to the Tensor Core utilization is displayed in the image below.
+The impact on the Tensor Core utilization is displayed in the image below.
 Although it continues to indicate opportunity for further improvement, with just one line of code the utilization jumped from 0% to 26.3%.
 ![2_AMP_Kernel_u](https://github.com/alishafique3/ML_and_DL_Made_Easy/assets/17300597/183527fb-ec76-4067-ba18-8487113cf68d)

 In addition to increasing Tensor Core utilization, using AMP lowers the GPU memory utilization freeing up more space to increase the batch size.
 Although the GPU utilization has slightly decreased, our primary throughput metric has further increased by nearly 50%, from 1670 samples per second to 2477.
 We are on a roll!